Chennai - The Soul of South India

 With multiple IT parks and IT hubs, Ambattur has emerged as a renowned IT sector center.

-Sriperumbudur to Oragadam stretch is a prominent area for auto and auto ancillary warehousing activities.
+Sriperumbudur to Oragadam stretch is a prominent area for automobile industries and warehousing activities.

 Real Estate Development